By nature, human beings seek happiness and fulfillment in life.

-In an attempt to re-live our past experiences or dream about the future, we often forget to be present in the moment.
+In an attempt to re-live our past or dream about the future, we often forget to be present in the moment.

 Sit down in privacy, take a deep breath, feel your chest rising, sense the muscles in your body, and vision all senses around you as beams of bright light.

-4. Show Gratefulness For What You Have
+4. Show Gratefulness For What Is

 It creates an optimistic approach to life, which is the first step to getting closer to opportunities for personal development.

 Scientists back up this idea with research findings.